 hou from a Regular Python Shell

-hou module into a regular Python shell, you can
+module in a regular Python shell.
+The first time you import

-hou module, you need to tell Python to search in
+hou module, you first need to instruct Python to search

 If you do not run